- Contact information

 Caution areas, dogs and wolf behavior

-When wolves attack dogs in hunting or training situations on public land, the Wisconsin Department of Natural Resources will create "wolf caution areas" (what are wolf caution areas?) to warn hunters that a specific pack has attacked a dog or group of dogs (see maps below).
+When wolves attack dogs in hunting or training situations on public land, the Wisconsin Department of Natural Resources will create wolf caution areas to warn hunters that a specific pack has attacked a dog or group of dogs.
 Bear hunters are urged to exercise greater caution if they plan to train hounds or hunt bear with hounds near any caution area, especially if near an actual kill site.
-Table 1 contains a summary of the 2016 dog depredations by wolves with links to additional information and caution area maps.
+Table 1 contains a summary of the 2016 dog depredations by wolves.

 As with other wild canids, wolves are very territorial and will guard their territories from other wolves, coyotes and domestic dogs.
-Wolves are probably most aggressive toward strange wolves and dogs at den and rendezvous sites when their pups are small, during the breeding season in January and February and when they are protecting a fresh kill.
-Wolf packs have pups in spring and then later will use rendezvous sites from mid-May to late September, after the pups are big enough to leave their den.
+Wolves are probably most aggressive toward strange wolves and dogs at den and rendezvous sites when their pups are small, protecting a fresh kill.
+Wolf packs have pups in spring and then later will use rendezvous sites from mid-May to late-September, after the pups are big enough to leave their den.
 Adult wolves are very defensive of pups at rendezvous sites and will attack other predators, including dogs, which get too close to the rendezvous site or the pups.
-(What are rendezvous sites?)

 A pack will use from two to three to as many as six or more rendezvous sites during the summer.
 The exact locations vary from year to year and throughout the summer.
 The sites are usually forest openings or edge areas, with lots of wolf tracks, droppings and matted vegetation.
 Move two or three miles from any rendezvous site, if possible, before releasing dogs.
 In addition, avoid releasing dogs at baits recently visited by wolves.
 When looking for bear sign near bait, make sure to also look for wolf tracks.
 Be familiar with your own dog's tracks, so that you can distinguish it from any wolf tracks.
 If a specific bait site is receiving a lot of wolf use, discontinue using it until wolves have left and concentrate on an alternative bait site.
 Some hunters have had success with bells on dog collars to reduce wolf attacks, but some dogs with bells have been attacked by wolves.